bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-p2p-network-2.md

 The big issue with outbound connections is, somewhere early on in Bitcoin's history, I don't remember exactly, there was a time when the network ran out of connectable inbound slots.
 Every node has a finite number of connections on the inbound side it accepts.
 Sum all of those up, that is an upper bound on the number of connections that can be made.
-At the time, Bitcoin didn't have any NAT-PMP or or mini-UPnP to automatically open firewalls.
+At the time, Bitcoin didn't have any NAT-PMP or mini-UPnP to automatically open firewalls.
 Probably a vast majority of nodes were running behind home routers.
 This explains the hesitancy that developers have had to increase the number of outbound connections.
 In an attack scenario, an easy way to increase your partition resistance is adding more connections.